Enduro, enduro, enduro. It’s everywhere. Like a dayglo goggle-wearing plague the word is plastered all over the world of mountain bikes at the mo.

 You can also buy elbow pads but we think they’re not really required and they aren’t anywhere near as comfortable or stay-in-place as knee pads.
 But if you do have concerns about your elbows then by all means get some elbow pads if it’s going ot make you ride more confidently.

-Product pick: POC Joint VPD Air knee pads are a very popular choice.
+Product pick: POC Joint VPD Air knee pads (this is an old post and the linked content no longer exists) are a very popular choice.

 Increased coverage helmet

 Speaking of protection.
 You may wish to switch to a helmet with increased levels of protection.
 Enduro style helmets cover a bit more of the back of your head.